Jamie Oliver: Restaurants

 The group went into administration on 21 May 2019 with 22 of 25 restaurants closed and 1,000 jobs lost.
-Jamie's Italian restaurants and Jamie Oliver's Diner at Gatwick Airport continued operations until they were sold to catering company SSP.
+Jamie's Italian restaurants and Jamie Oliver's Diner at Gatwick Airport continued operations until they were sold to catering company SSP Group.
 Jamie Oliver's Fifteen Cornwall at Watergate Bay, as well as 61 overseas locations and the catering services operated by Aramark in the U.S., are all operated by franchisees so they were unaffected.

-In January 2020, KPMG, the firm administrators, said that most of the £80 million Jamie Oliver's restaurant chain owed after its collapse in May 2019 will not be recovered.
+In January 2020, KPMG, the firm administrators, said that most of the £80 million Oliver's restaurant chain owed after its collapse in May 2019 will not be recovered.
 Hundreds of suppliers, as well as some town councils, will bear the brunt of the losses.
-In 2020 an employment tribunal ruled that Oliver's restaurants broke labour laws by failing to consult employees prior to making them redundant.
+In 2020, an employment tribunal ruled that Oliver's restaurants broke labour laws by failing to consult employees prior to making them redundant.